neogeek/websocket-game-lobby/README.md

 PGDATABASE=travis_ci_test
 ```

 Then install [dotenv](https://www.npmjs.com/package/dotenv) and import it into your project.
-This will parse the variables in your `.env` expose them to your project for reading.
+This will parse the variables in your `.env` file and expose them to your project for reading via the `process.env` object.

 ```javascript
 require('dotenv').config();